taiseiak/digital-garden-t/src/site/notes/Dataview query for similar title.md

 dataview
 List
 WHERE contains(file.name,"Paste your title here")
-AND dg-publish = true AND file.name != this.name
+AND dg-publish = true AND file.name != this.file.name

 ```